Pediatric Speech Therapy

-Children should typically be seen by a speech pathologist if they have been diagnosed with a condition that may affect speech and language development (such as Down Syndrome), or if the parent has concerns that their child is not developing speech at a rate that is similar to his or her peers.
+Children should typically be seen by a SLP if they have been diagnosed with a condition that may affect speech and language development if the parent has concerns that their child is not developing speech and language at a rate that is similar to his or her peers, or if they are experiencing difficulty with feeding or swallowing.

 We offer specialized services in the following areas:

-- Infant and child feeding and swallowing problems
+- Infant and child feeding and swallowing disorders

 - Pediatric speech and language delays and disorders